azat-co/ga-backbone/README.md

 Try to start the application now.
 The full code is under **refactor** folder.

 As you can see in previous example we used global scoped variables (without the keyword `window`).

-**Note:** Be carefull when you untroduce a lot of veriable into global namespace.
-There might be conflicts and other unpredicable concequences.
-For example, if you wrote an open source library and other developers started using methods and properties directly instead of using the interface, what happens later when you decide to finally remove/deprecate those global leacks?
+**Note:** Be careful when you introduce a lot of variables into the global namespace (window keyword).
+There're might be conflicts and other unpredictable consequences.
+For example, if you wrote an open source library and other developers started using methods and properties directly instead of using the interface, what happens later when you decide to finally remove/deprecate those global leaks?
 To prevent this properly written libraries and applications use [JavaScript closures](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Closures).

 Example of using closure and global variable module definition: